 American writer Ted (Edward Albert) and his wife Laura (Susan George) drag their daughter to the old homestead through the work of Ted’s lawyer, Alex (Doug McClure.)
 (I smell cherry blossoms and a love triangle in the air!)
 Weird things start to happen.
 Ted and Laura wear kimonos.
 The lights turn off.
 The faucet turns on.
 The tatami mats get re-arranged.
 And a ghost flips a salad bowl.
 Sure signs the Fletchers should be moving out, don’t you think?

 Ted throws himself into the plywood walls, chasing ghostly seductress Otami.
 Then he gets drunk with some Japanese businessmen and things go all to hell what with Laura spitting out fightin’ words like “Oh!
 Well I hope you had a real.
 GOOD.
 TIME!” and seducing Alex.
 The talking crabs, muttering what sounds like Japanese from an episode of Scooby Doo, chase little Amy around the bonsai garden.
-The ghosts possess her parents and their lawyer after a 4-minute exorcism involving the local monk who waves the spirits away with Asian ghost repellent.
+The ghosts possess her parents and their lawyer after a 4-minute exorcism involving Asian ghost repellent and a local monk.

 Later there’s Judo, samurai swords and a reenactment of an ancient horror that leaves bowels and a severed head on the floor.
 I don’t envy the real estate agent.